shinu146/Portfolio/README.md

 _EY GBS, Bengaluru |2018-present|_
 _IBM India Pvt Ltd, Bengaluru |2016-2018|_

-**SNOW incident short description analysis { Python , PowerBI } EY EDS Performance award**
+**IT Ticket analysis and root cause analysis**

-_PHASE 2 -Identify key topics/clusters and insights from short description and employee persona_
+_Identify key trends and insights from short description and other details_
-Worked on text details of every tickets to bring out key insights and trends by leveraging techniques like NLP, text similarity, topic modelling, document clustering like LDA and TFIDF, K-means.
+Worked on text details of every tickets to bring out key insights and trends by leveraging techniques like NLP, text
+similarity, topic modelling like LDA and NMF.
 Trend analysis of each topic of tickets was carried out in Power BI.
-Also running different statistical test to test for relationship b/w clusters and persona

-_PHASE 1 -Identify key trends and insights from short description and other details_
-Worked on text details of every tickets to bring out key insights and trends by leveraging techniques like NLP, ngram , word cloud , moving average cross over (MACD).
-Trend analysis of each topic of tickets was carried out in Power BI.
-**Client Performance Analytics**
-_Identify customer/client segmentation_
-Created a client performance analytics dashboard including various Financial KPIs in Power BI using Alteryx designer as the ETL tool.
-These KPIs were used to score different clients in terms of performance.
-These KPIs were also used to cluster clients into different groups to formulate efficient strategy.
+**Global IT – Laptop Performance Analytics and Prioritization**
+_Visualizing the hardware performance and provide prioritization list in terms of hardware refresh_
+Built Power BI dashboard using different data sets from cloud and SharePoint list to provide meaning statistics around different KPI and provide performance score based on PCA-1 component.
+Global IT leaders can plan on budgeting on hardware refresh upfront before hardware end date.

 **IT Ticket analysis and root cause analysis**
 _Identify key trends and insights from short description and other details_